rm01844/MMHSD/README.md

 ## Code Structure

 ### Data Preprocessing
-The code begins with the importation of necessary libraries such as `PIL`, `torch`, `easyocr`, and `nltk`.
-It sets up the environment for handling both image and text data.
+The code starts with importing libraries such as `PIL`, `torch`, `easyocr`, and `nltk`, setting up the environment for handling image and text data.

-### Model Architecture
+### Model Architectures
-- **Neural Network**: The model utilizes a deep learning architecture combining convolutional neural networks (CNNs) for image processing and recurrent neural networks (RNNs) for text processing.
-- **Image Processing**: Employing pre-trained models like ResNet or VGG for feature extraction from images.
+The project explores three distinct model architectures:

+1. **Model A (Text-Based Model)**:
-- **Text Processing**: Utilizing GloVe embeddings for text representation, followed by an LSTM or GRU for capturing textual context.
+   - Utilizes GloVe embeddings for text representation followed by an LSTM/GRU layer for capturing textual context.
+   - Aimed at understanding the textual content of the posts.

+2. **Model B (Image-Based Model)**:
+   - Employs a CNN architecture like ResNet or VGG for image feature extraction.
+   - Focuses on analyzing the visual content.

+3. **Model C (Fusion Model)**:
+   - A combination of both text and image models.
-- **Fusion Layer**: A layer that intelligently combines features from both modalities (text and image) to make a unified prediction.
+   - Integrates features from both modalities using a fusion layer to make a unified prediction.

 ### Training and Validation
-- **Training Loop**: Details on batch processing, loss computation (e.g., cross-entropy loss), and optimizer steps (e.g., Adam or SGD).
+- **Training Loop**: Involves batch processing, computation of loss (e.g., cross-entropy loss), and optimizer steps (e.g., Adam or SGD).
-- **Validation**: Periodic evaluation of the model on a validation set to monitor performance and avoid overfitting.
+- **Validation**: Periodic evaluation on a validation set for performance monitoring and overfitting prevention.

 ### Evaluation
-- **Metrics**: Usage of F1 score and ROC AUC score for performance measurement.
+- **Metrics**: Models are evaluated using F1 score and ROC AUC score.
-- **Model Performance**: Analyzing the balance between precision and recall, understanding the model's ability to generalize across various data samples.
+- **Model Performance Comparison**:
+   - Model A showed an accuracy of X%, with strengths in textual analysis but limitations in understanding the context of images.
+   - Model B achieved Y% accuracy, excelling in image interpretation but lacking in textual context understanding.
+   - Model C, the fusion model, outperformed both with an accuracy of Z%, effectively combining textual and visual cues.

+## Results and Insights
+- **Accuracy and Analysis**: Discuss the accuracy of each model, highlighting their strengths and weaknesses.
+- **Error Analysis**: Insights from misclassified samples to guide future improvements.
+- **Graphs and Visualizations**: Key graphs illustrating performance trends and comparisons between models.

 ## Usage

 ### Training the Model
-Run the training script with the necessary dataset paths:

 ```python
 python train_model.py --image_data /path/to/img_resized --text_data /path/to/img_txt
 ```

 ### Evaluating the Model
-Evaluate the model's performance on a test set:

 ```python
 python evaluate_model.py --model /path/to/saved_model --test_data /path/to/test_data
 ```

-## Results and Insights
-- **Model Accuracy**: Share insights on the achieved accuracy, discussing any notable successes or challenges encountered.
-- **Error Analysis**: Provide observations from the misclassified samples, which can offer insights for future improvements.
-- **Graphs and Visualizations**: Include key graphs that illustrate the performance trends over different epochs or varying hyperparameters.

 ## Contact
-Information for users to reach out with questions, contributions, or feedback.
+For questions, contributions, or feedback, reach out at raqeebmhd619@gmail.com.
-email: raqeebmhd619@gmail.com